mounikagunji/CODSOFT/README.md

 🤝 Contribution
 Contributions are always welcome!

-Fork this repository.
-Create a new branch for your feature/bug fix: git checkout -b feature-name.
-Commit your changes: git commit -m "Add a new feature".
-Push the branch: git push origin feature-name.
-Submit a pull request.
 📜 License
 This project is licensed under the MIT License.
 Feel free to use, modify, and share it!